How to Choose a Myoelectric Hand

 For further research on myoelectric controls, please view the first 20 minutes of the Amputee Coalition webinar on Myoelectric Controls hosted by Blair Lock of CoApt.

 Learn how myoelectric prosthetic arms and hands can help you by scheduling a free evaluation.
-Call us at 877-4-Hanger or find your nearest Hanger Clinic by entering your zip code here ______.
+Call us at 1-877-4HANGER option 1 or visit our locations pages to find a Hanger Clinic location near you.

 New and Emerging Myoelectric and Bionic Arms